-- A student is not allowed to withdraw/drop same course more than once. - Withdrawal of practical course(s) is not allowed. - Students are not permitted to withdraw theory courses that are integrated with laboratory course either in that semester or in any other semester. - Withdrawal of a course is allowed within the specified date in the academic calendar.
-A student is not permitted to withdraw any course after the specified date in the academic calendar. - If a student withdraws the course after eight weeks from the commencement of the semester and up to fourteenth week, the registration fee will be forfeited. - Students have to reregister the withdrawn course after paying the prescribed fees in the summer semester or in the subsequent semesters during which the course is offered. - Transitional grades like withdrawl, incomplete and X grade are not awarded during summer semester.
+- A student is not allowed to withdraw/drop same course more than once. - Re-registered courses can not be withdrawn. - Withdrawal of practical course(s) is not allowed. - Students are not permitted to withdraw theory courses that are integrated with laboratory course either in that semester or in any other semester. - Withdrawal of a course is allowed within the specified date in the academic calendar.
+A student is not permitted to withdraw any course after the specified date in the academic calendar. - Courses withdrawn will be indicated in the grade card.
+However, student need not to pay registration fee while re-registering withdrawn course. - Students have to re-register the withdrawn course in the supplementary semester or in the subsequent semesters during which the course is offered. - Transitional grades like withdrawal, incomplete and X grade are not awarded during supplementary semester.